 How to Properly Use Hero Images

 With the one-page approach becoming very popular, more and more websites are gearing towards the use of Hero Images.
-The question is, is there are right and wrong way to use Hero Images?
+The question is…is there a right and wrong way to use Hero Images?
 Well, of course.
 You can’t just plaster a large image on your site and expect it to work perfectly.
 The secret is in the telling.
 Let me explain that to you in detail below.

 - Make your visitors feel welcome – Now this may sound like an advice from the 80’s but bear with me here.
 Remember when I told you that the Hero Image is the first thing that your visitor will see when they visit your site?
 To a certain extent, it works like that funny doormat your neighbor always had.
 For anybody visiting their home, they would see the doormat, smile, and come in knowing the people inside have a good sense of humor.
 This is the same with your Hero Image.
 Make sure it exudes the same aura you are exuding as a brand.
 With a simple play in color and saturation, you can turn any photo into a powerful, warm, and inviting Hero Image just says “Come in, we’re open.